 |

-Lecturer: Denis Moriarty MA(Oxon)
+Speaker: Denis Moriarty MA(Oxon)

 |

-Denis Moriarty, who gives a wide range of lectures on architecture, supplements his slides with generous readings of poetry and prose delivered in John Betjeman’s style. |
+Denis Moriarty, who gives a wide range of talks on architecture, supplements his slides with generous readings of poetry and prose delivered in John Betjeman’s style. |

 |